Killer7

 is a 2005 action-adventure game developed by Grasshopper Manufacture and Capcom and published by Capcom for the GameCube and PlayStation 2.
 The game was written and directed by Goichi Suda and produced by Hiroyuki Kobayashi.

-The game follows an elite group of assassins called the "killer7".
+The game follows an elite group of assassins called the "Killer7".
 The assassins, physical manifestations of a man named Harman Smith, perform hits on behalf of the United States government.
 Through these missions, the killer7 uncover a deeper conspiracy regarding the role of Japan in U.S. politics and secrets about the nature of their organization.
-Killer7 features first-person shooter elements and a unique on rails control scheme, but the core adventure-style gameplay has been compared to Myst and Snatcher.
+Killer7 features first-person shooter elements and a unique on rails control scheme with camera controls seemingly inspired by the Resident Evil series, but the core adventure-style gameplay has been compared to Myst and Snatcher.

 Killer7 was Suda's first game released outside Japan.
 It initially received mixed reviews due to its unconventional control scheme, linear gameplay, and complex noir plot.
 While some reviewers appreciated the stripped-down controls and stylized arthouse approach, others criticised it as confusing and restricting.
 However, the game's soundtrack, presentation, visual style and thought-provoking story received generally positive responses from critics, were considered as the best aspects of the game and led to several accolades and nominations.
 Retrospectively, Killer7 has a cult following, which led to re-releases of Suda's older works and the successful launch of No More Heroes.
 A Windows port of the game licensed by Capcom was released by NIS America in 2018.

 Gameplay

 The player battles enemies called Heaven Smiles in first-person view.
 The head-up display on the left indicates the player's health (the eye), weapon charge level, number of vials of thin blood, and amount of collected thick blood.

 The player controls the on-screen character, a member of the killer7 group, from a third-person view using the gamepad.
-The gameplay consists of elements of first-person shooter and action-adventure game with restricted movement (i.e. "on rails")—rather than allow free motion, the game limits the on-screen character to predetermined paths through the environment.
+The gameplay consists of elements of first-person shooter and action-adventure game with restricted movement (i.e. "on rails")—rather than allowing free motion, the game limits the on-screen character to predetermined paths through the environment.
 The on-screen character moves forward by holding a button and reverses direction with another button press.
 At intersections, the player may choose which path to take.
 Progress is made by navigating the environment and solving puzzles.
 Some puzzles require the talents of a specific killer7 member.
 The player may switch between available members via a menu in the pause screen at any time; not all personalities may be awake at a start of a mission, and requires defeating a number of enemies before they can be awakened.
 Other puzzles require magical rings or other items collected throughout the game.